UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 #!/bin/bash
 ```

-Leaving a blank line after the shebang, copy & paste the following code into this script:
+Leaving a blank line after the shebang, copy and paste the following code into this script:

 ```
 PROJROOT=/home/biotech7005/Practical_6